 - Micro USB cable

 - Micro-SD card with preloaded image, or blank card (Minimum 8GB recommended)

 Get the image and prepare the Micro-SD Card¶

 Preloaded Micro SD cards are available from Digilent.
 If you already have a Micro SD card preloaded with the PYNQ-Z1 image, you can skip this step.

 To make your own PYNQ Micro-SD card:

 * For detailed instructions for writing the SD card using different operating systems, see the Appendix: Writing the SD card image.

 - Set the boot jumper (labelled JP4 on the board) to the SD position by placing the jumper over the top two pins of JP4 as shown in the image.
 (This sets the board to boot from the Micro-SD card)

 - To power the PYNQ-Z1 from the micro USB cable, set the power jumper (JP5) to the USB position by placing the jumper over the top two pins of JP5 as shown in the image.
-(You can also power the board from an external 12V power regulator by setting the jumper to REG.)
+(Set the jumper to REG to use an external power regulator)

 - Insert the Micro SD card loaded with the PYNQ-Z1 image into the board.
 (The Micro SD slot is underneath the board)